(Bergen, Balestrand, Geiranger, Oslo)

 Drive from Geiranger over stryne mountain to Lom, visit Lom stave chuch.
 From Lom, drive down the valley Grudbrandsdal where Henrik Ibsens Peer Gynt came from, and onwards to Lillehammer and Oslo.

-Relax on a private Airport transfer with private vehicle and English speaking driver in Oslo.
+Relax on a private airport transfer with private vehicle and driver.

 The history of Kvikne’s Hotel (3*) extends back to the Holmen Inn in 1752.
 The Kvikne family bought the hotel, renamed Balholm, in 1877, and is running it to this day.
 Norwegian tourism was revolutionized in the latter half of the 19th Century, and has been developing steadily ever since.
 The original hotel was built in the traditional "Swiss" architectural style and despite many waves of expansion and restoration, the appearance of the building remains true to the original concept.
 As a result, Kviknes is a modern hotel with personality and "soul" and with the atmosphere of centuries.

 Ann Saxon ,